openworm/open-worm-analysis-toolbox/documentation/Issues with WT2 Analysis Toolbox 1.3.4.md

 5. Sorting of values
 	- Stats are sorted by date in the old code, they are not in @JimHokason's code.

+Also:

+1. Refactored the CSV files in the stats/docs folder, renaming the whole folder to "feature_metadata", adding a second row giving the data type of the column, and renaming several columns such as changing the column title "resolution" to "bin_width"